 Yes.
-If you're travelling from the UK to India on a UK passport you will need a Visa.
-The UK Foreign Office's website has a great section on foreign travel advice for India which includes visa application details (and also reliable safety and security advice, local laws and customs, entry requirements and heath precautions.
+If you’re travelling from the UK to India on a UK passport you will need a visa.
+You’ll also need to ensure that your passport has two blank pages for your visa and is valid for a minimum of 180 days at the time of your visa application.
+The UK Foreign Office’s website has a great section on foreign travel advice for India which includes visa application details (and also reliable safety and security advice, local laws and customs, entry requirements, and heath precautions).

 What apps might be useful for planning?

 WiFi is very common all over India, even in smaller cafes in remote locations, and in populated areas you’re never far from an internet cafe.
-A few apps that could save you a lot of time and make booking travel and accomodation a lot easier include IRCTC (for buses in india), Zomato (for food and nightlife information) and of course the Skyscanner app, which you can now sue to book flights, hotels and car hire.
+A few apps that could save you a lot of time and make booking travel and accomodation a lot easier include IRCTC (for buses in India), Zomato (for food and nightlife information), and of course the Skyscanner app, which you can now use to book flights, hotels, and car hire.